 A rating of teaching effectiveness will be accomplished using two forms:

-Form FE-1, Chairperson/Dean Rating of Faculty Teaching Effectiveness (see Appendix).
+Form FE-1, Teaching Performance Review .

-This form is to be completed by the department chair on each member of the full-time and part-time faculty assigned to the department.

 Form FE-2, Student Appraisal of Faculty (see Appendix).

 This form must be completed by the students of each full-time and part-time faculty member for each course taught.

-A report of teaching performance, scholarly and artistic endeavor, professional growth, and activities supportive of the university, is required and will be accomplished by the use of Form FE-3, Annual Report on Teaching/Job Performance, Scholarly/Artistic Activities, Professional Growth, and Service (see Appendix).
+A self-assessment report of teaching performance, scholarly and artistic endeavor, professional growth, and activities supportive of the university, is required and will be accomplished by the use of Form FE-3, Annual Report on Teaching/Job Performance, Scholarly/Artistic Activities, Professional Growth, and Service (see Appendix).

 This form is to be completed by each full-time faculty member as a means of indicating their activities in each of the four areas.